cdisc-org/DataExchange-ODM-LinkML/docs/StudyEventData.md

 slot_usage:
   StudyEventOID:
     name: StudyEventOID
-    description: Reference to the StudyEventDef.
+    description: Reference to the StudyEventDef .
 The StudyEventOID and StudyEventRepeatKey are used together to identify a particular study event.
 This pair of values uniquely identifies a StudyEvent within the containing subject.
 The StudyEventRepeatKey is present if and only if the StudyEventDef is repeating.